 At OC Wellness Physicians Medical Group, we employ non-invasive, therapeutic approaches to lessen peripheral neuropathy’s effects, providing our patients with lasting, exceptional results.

-Functional medicine offers a patient-centered approach to healing.
-It focuses on identifying and addressing the root cause of disease to help the body start its own healing process.
 Incorporating the below treatment modalities, along with daily lifestyle changes, can eliminate the need to rely on pain medications and extensive, risky surgeries.
 Our treatments are designed to increase blood flow, restore normal nerve impulses, and decrease inflammation.

 We use the following treatment modalities to help increase mobility and reduce pain: